 Subsequent research revealed that not only are physicians who model disrespect at increased malpractice claims risk, the patients who seek care from those same physicians are at elevated risk for avoidable surgical and medical complications.

 - Supports healthcare organizations as they pursue professionalism, safety, risk prevention, and patient satisfaction;

-- Provides national patient relations benchmarks that promote best practices in service recovery;
+- Provide national patient relations benchmarks that promote best practices in collecting and documenting patient and family observations and best practices in service recovery;

-- Enables surveillance system-wide for behaviors that undermine a safety culture;
+- Establish system-wide surveillance for behaviors that undermine a culture of safety and respect;

 CPPA’s data also yield sub-specialty comparisons, such as individualized graphs of orthopedic sub-specialists in spine, ankle, shoulder, or wrist surgery.
 CPPA similarly benchmarks other specialties and their subspecialties.